jordancrane/blog/content/posts/2021/02/lets-split-keyboard-build-log/index.md

 ## Retrospective

 I'm typing this conclusion on my ErgoDox, which tells you about how well my replacement mission went.
 The Let's Split did not turn out to be my keyboard to end all keyboards, or even my new daily driver.
-That's not to say that I am unhappy with how it turned out, as quite the contrary is true.
+That's not to say that I am unhappy with how it turned out, quite the contrary.
 Rather, I simply find the typing experience to be inferior to that of the ErgoDox for a number of reasons.

 My primary complaint is that the layout is significantly less comfortable for my (somewhat large) hands.
 My fingers vary fairly drastically in length, so the transition from an ergo layout (columns are staggered) to an ortholinear layout (columns are aligned) was rather jarring.
 I found the lower middle finger keys and upper pinky keys especially problematic.
 Additionally, having all the thumb keys huddled under my palms instead of offset gave me hand cramps by the end of the workday that I spent testing the board.

-Another factor is that the 68g Boba U4 switches are the heaviest I've ever used---I got a switch tester and really liked the 70g [Gateron Aliaz](https://kbdfans.com/collections/aliaz-switches/products/pre-orderaliaz-silent-switch-tactile) switches, but was unable to find them in stock anywhere, so bought the Bobas as a switch that would potentially offer a similar feel.
-I think that I probably should have gone with the 62g variant, since they feel quite a bit heavier than the Aliaz 70g to my hand (probably due to a significantly larger tactile bump).
+Another factor is that the 68g Boba U4 switches are the heaviest I've ever used---I got a switch tester and really liked the 70g [Gateron Aliaz](https://kbdfans.com/collections/aliaz-switches/products/pre-orderaliaz-silent-switch-tactile) switches, but was unable to find them in stock anywhere.
+I bought the Bobas as a switch that would potentially offer a similar feel.
+I think that I should have gone with the 62g variant, since they feel quite a bit heavier than the Aliaz 70g to my hand (probably due to a significantly larger tactile bump).
 I decided to lube the switches prior to my build to see if this reduced their perceived heaviness, which it did to some degree, but they are still a very tactile switch.
 I'm beginning to think that I'm just not that into tactile switches, and I'll probably try some linear switches for my next build.

 All in all, I had a lot of fun building the board and I'm glad that I did it.
 I'm happy with how it turned out, and even though I won't be using it as a daily driver, I think it could serve well as a portable board.
 It is very quiet, very small, and looks cool as hell (certified bias-free opinion).
 It has also taught me a lot about what I want in my next board---I'm thinking a 36 key ergo board like the [Akufu36](https://www.thingiverse.com/thing:4593582) or [Arch-36](https://github.com/obosob/arch-36-case).